certeu/droid-docs/docs/platforms/microsoft_sentinel.md

     * [x] Export in multiple tenants
 - [ ] Detection rule actions

-### Limitations

-Since no stable PySigma backend is currently available, only raw rules are supported.

 ???+ note

     It is possible to deploy Microsoft Defender for Endpoint rules to Sentinel using the the `sm` argument.